ASchmidt1024/articles/angular/testing/angular-unit-testing.md

 });
 ```

 Then we get a couple of tests.
 The first one here checks if the app is already created.
 We always need to create the component in every `it` block for encapsulated testing.
 This will done by `TestBed` in the `fixture` variable.
 Then we can get our app by `fixture`, which holds our created component.
-With the `debugElement` we look at the `componentInstance`, which was created and which is our comonent at the end.
+With the `debugElement` we look at the `componentInstance`, which was created and which is our component at the end.
 We always end a `it` block by using the `expect` method.
 The `it` and `expect` are both Jasmine packages.
 So, at last of our first test we `expect` our `app` `toBeTruthy`, which means somehow existent.

 ```typescript
 it(`should have as title 'testing-app'`, () => {